amandeepmittal/amanhimself.dev/content/blog/129-twitter-clone-apollo-react/index.md

 ## Integrate Apollo Client

 Apollo is a team that builds and maintain a toolchain of GraphQL tools for various use cases like frontend (client), server and engine.
 There different ways to use or integrate Apollo in your app.
-In the Twitter Clone Server tutorial, we learned that you can use Apollo on a server-side application to query data and create a GraphQL API.
+In the **[Twitter Clone Server tutorial](https://amanhimself.dev/build-a-twitter-clone-server-with-apollo-graphql-nodejs)**, we learned that you can use Apollo on a server-side application to query data and create a GraphQL API.

 The Apollo Client helps you use a GraphQL API on the frontend side of an application.
 Using Apollo Client you can query the API in two ways, whether you have your own server or a third party GraphQL API.
 It integrates very well with popular frontend frameworks like React, Angular, Vue and so on.